The Army knows that at times it can be difficult to access affordable childcare, and some schemes are available to assist with the cost.

 Many families choose to send their children to boarding school in order to provide continuity of education.
 A Continuity of Education Allowance is available.

-This is available for children in Service families being educated in Local Authority schools in the UK between Reception and year 11.
+This is available for children in Service families being educated in Local Authority schools in England between Reception and year 11.

 The sum (currently £310 per annum) is paid to the school and is intended to help with some of the issues that specifically relate to Service children, such as mobility or a parent being deployed.